Only signed in users will see discount codes and have complete access to product lines, datasheets and pricelists

 Bleeding is different than outgassing.
 It concerns longer molecular chains and it depends on a variety of parameters.

 Bleeding depends on the pressure differential on the pad, how much free (not cross linked) silicone remains and the molecular weight (length) of the remaining unlinked chains.
-In this case, pressure playes a much bigger role than heat and orientation.
+In this case, pressure plays a much bigger role than heat and orientation.

 Test are being conducted in a Dielectric strength tester - HJC-10KV at the time of writing of this content.